jubrilmichael389/My-Data-Analytics-projects-/SALES-ANALYSIS/README.md

 **E-COMMERCE SALES ANALYSIS:**

 ANALYTICS REPORT
-1. Executive Summary
+1. Executive Summary:
 The analysis evaluates sales performance across product categories, countries and time periods.
 The objective is to identify key revenue drivers, performance gaps, and actionable opportunities for business growth.
 Overall, the business generated a total revenue of 249,314.65 from 1,080 units sold within the period under review.
 Performance varies significantly across categories, markets, and months, indicating opportunities for targeted optimization.

-2. Data Overview
+2. Data Overview:
 the dataset used for this analysis captures transactional sales data across multiple product categories, countries, and time periods. it is structured to support performance evaluation, trend analysis, and strategic decision-making through summarized metrics and interactive filtering.
 The data includes key variables such as order date (monthly), country, product category, product id, quantity sold, sales amount, and total revenue.
 These variables enable the analysis of sales performance from both volume (quantity) and value (revenue) perspectives.
 Sales transactions ae aggregated to provide insights at different levels:
 •	Category level: Showing total revenue and quantity sold for beauty, clothing, electronics, home, and sports.
 •	Country level: Highlighting revenue contributions from Canada, India, the UK, and the US.
 •	Time-based level: Summarizing monthly revenue trends from January to June.
 •	Product level: Identifying top-performing and underperforming products based on revenue.

-3. Data Cleaning Steps
+4. Data Cleaning Steps:
 The first step I took while cleaning the dataset was to check for duplicates of which I did by clicking on remove duplicates on the data ribbon and all duplicates were removed.
 I also noticed that “United states” and “United Kingdom” were duplicated in the dataset with their short terms “US” and “UK” respectively.
 I replaced them using the short forms instead of which I did using the “find and replace” tool/command.
 On the find and replace tool, “I typed United States on the find what space and typed US on the replace space.
 I did same for UK”.
 After that, I formatted the dataset as table to aid in the pivot chart creation.
 It is imperative to format the dataset to table before creating a pivot chart.

-4. Key Metrics/KPIs
+5. Key Metrics/KPIs:
 Based on the dataset and dashboard, the following key metrics and KPIs were used to measure sales performance, efficiency, and growth across categories, countries, products, and time periods.
 •	Total revenue: This is the total monetary value generated from sales.
 The total value of revenue was $249,314.65.
 It was used to measure overall business performance and revenue generation capability.
 •	Total quantity sold: This is the total number of units sold across all products.
 The total quantity was 1,080 units.
 It indicates sales volume and customer demand.